SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/SymbolPickerDismissType/SymbolPickerDismissType-Manual.md

 ## Overview

 The `manual` case specifies that a `SymbolPicker` view remains presented until the user explicitly dismisses it, such as by tapping a cancel button or other UI element.
-It has a fixed `id` of `1` and is applied using the `.symbolPickerDismissType(.manual)` modifier.
+It has a fixed `id` of `1` and is applied using the `.symbolPickerDismiss(type: .manual)` modifier.
 This dismiss type is ideal for scenarios where users may need to interact with the picker multiple times before finalizing their selection.

 ### Example Usage
 ```swift